Another attempt underway to restore cuts to Missouri’s seniors and disabled

-A measure has overwhelmingly failed today in the state House that would have restored in-home and nursing home care cuts to about 8,000 elderly and disabled Missourians.
+A veto override has overwhelmingly failed today in the state House that would have restored in-home and nursing home care cuts to about 8,000 elderly and disabled Missourians.
 During today’s annual veto session of the Missouri Legislature, Senate Leader Ron Richard, R-Joplin, and House Speaker Todd Richardson, R-Poplar Bluff, say budget members in both chambers will try to develop a financing source that will preserve the care services.
 Also under consideration is restoring provider rate cuts, including cuts to private duty nurses who administer in-home neonatal care.

 “It’s our job even in tough budget years to protect our most vulnerable citizens,” says Richard.
 “Preserving funding for in-home and nursing care is important to both chambers, and together with the House, we can come up with a plan to keep those funds for senior services intact.”